SilhDing/SilhDing.github.io/source/_posts/distributedsystem.md

 The RequestPool has an API that allows us to find a request by the log ID.
 The log ID is not assigned by the client request thread.
 It is set by the consensus protocol.

-Now we have already talked about how to handle client requests and how to process a request.
-All the “request-related” things has been discussed.
+We have already talked about how to handle client requests and how to process a request.
+All the “request-related” things have been discussed.
 The only thing left is how to achieve consensus on the order of requests.

 In the rest of the section, we will focus our eyes only on the request ID (which is generated uniquely by the client) and the log ID.
 We will ignore the content of the requests.